Kimberly Bain, Department of English

-Emily incorporates her legal and policy backgrounds into the study of twentieth century American history.
+Emily incorporates her legal and policy backgrounds into the study of 20th-century American history.
 Her dissertation prospectus, “Views from the Midwest: Rural Communities, Law, and Nation in the Twentieth Century,” examines local government structures in rural Midwestern communities in an effort to make “the rural” legible in new ways to historians as well as legal scholars.
 Emily is also interested in public history, narrative, and micro-history projects.
 Her previous work has focused on recovering marginalized voices within twentieth century social movements, including the civil rights and women’s rights movements.

 Leslie Ribovich, Department of Religion